commons-stack/hatch-app/README.md

 #### 🐲 Project Stage: Production

-The Hatch app is published to `martetplace-hatch.open.aragonpm.eth` on xDAI and Rinkeby network.
-If you experience any issues or are interested in contributing please see review our [open issues](https://github.com/tecommons/hatch-app).
+The Hatch app is published to `marketplace-hatch.open.aragonpm.eth` on xDAI and Rinkeby networks.
+If you experience any issues or are interested in contributing please see review our [open issues](https://github.com/CommonsSwarm/hatch-app).

 #### 🚨 Security Review Status: pre-audit